RAUI-labs/raui/site/content/docs/getting-started/03-containers/index.md

 A couple useful features of [`content_box`]s are that they can have a [transform][`contentboxprops::transform`] applied to them to scale, position, rotate, etc. the box and everything in it, and items inside them can specify [layout attributes][`contentboxitemlayout`] such as margin, alignment, and anchor.

+> **Note:** A content box's transform is purely a _visual_ effect and has no effect on the layout of the box or the regions used to detect clicks, hovers, etc. for the box or it's children.
+It is used primarily in animations and visual effects, not for general purpose positioning.

 In our demo app we've been working on, let's put our text in a content box so that we can set a small margin around our text.

 [`contentboxitemlayout`]: https://docs.rs/raui/latest/raui/core/widget/unit/content/struct.ContentBoxItemLayout.html